UI/UX Design 10 Years Ago

 Obviously, with Siri on iPhones, we’ve come a long way since then.

-User interfaces that are of the future include voice and speech recognition as part of their standard functionality.
+Intelligent user interfaces that are of the future include voice and speech recognition as part of their standard functionality.
 According to VoiceLabs, approximately 24.5 million voice-driven devices will become a part of households in 2017.

 As this new form of interaction evolves over the next few years, we’ll see a greater level of specialization, considering how to “design” voice as an entirely personal “experience.”